bpleines/ansible-playground/README.md

 <h1>Ansible Playground</h1>
 </head>
 <body>
 This is a simple Ansible role to show off some basic features of Ansible in a graphical manner.
 It's a good way to see some basic linux filesystem tasks on your local machine.
-It's designed so that you can clone the repo and learn some Ansible while offline (on a plane perhaps?).
+It's designed so that you can clone the repo and look at some Ansible while offline.
 <br>
 <h2>Steps to engage</h2>
 <ol>